Basic usage - analyze current directory

 --annotate Path to annotations YAML file None --annotate custom.yml

---ai-annotate Generate AI annotations with specified backend (bedrock, ollama) None --ai-annotate ollama
+--ai-annotate Generate AI annotations with specified backend (bedrock, ollama, restapi) None --ai-annotate ollama

 --planfile Pre-generated Terraform plan JSON None --planfile plan.json